Colt Model 1855 Sidehammer Pocket Revolver: Influences in later Colt firearms

-In 1855 the Sidehammer was the first Colt revolver to use the "creeping" loading lever.
-This loading mechanism was used again in 1860 in the design of the Colt Army Model 1860, the Colt Navy Model 1861, and the Colt Police Model 1862.
+In 1855, the Sidehammer was the first Colt revolver to use the "creeping" loading lever.
+This loading mechanism was subsequently used in the design of the Colt Army Model 1860, Colt Navy Model 1861, and Colt Police Model 1862.

-In 1855 the Sidehammer was the first Colt's solid-frame spur-trigger gun.
-This anatomical characteristic was taken again when the three models of the Colt Derringer started production in 1870.
-For the two first models production lasted in 1890, and the third model ended in 1912 (until it was re-released in the 1950s for western movies, under the name of the fourth model Colt Derringer).
-But in the Colt Derringers, the solid-frame spur-trigger design was still present in the patent when Colt's purchased the National Arms Company in 1870.
-Actual original Colt models subsequent to the Sidehammer and inheriting a solid frame and a spur trigger were the Colt House (1871) and the Colt New Line (1873).
+The Sidehammer was the also Colt's first solid-frame, spur-trigger gun.
+This anatomical characteristic was not used again until the three models of the Colt Derringer started production in 1870.
+For the two first models, production lasted until 1890, while the third model continued until 1912 (and was re-released in the 1950s for Western movies, as the fourth model Colt Derringer).
+The solid-frame spur-trigger design of the Colt Derringers was still present in the patent when Colt purchased the National Arms Company in 1870.
+Actual original Colt models subsequent to the Sidehammer, and inheriting a solid frame and a spur trigger, were the Colt House (1871) and the Colt New Line (1873).

 The revolving mechanism of the cylinder was also used by Colt in the following long arms, in rifle and carbine configurations: